AnonHosts/Hosting/README.md

 Final step is to reboot wait about 5 minutes for all services to start and check if everything is working by creating a test account. sudo reboot

+if after reboot mysql fails
+cd/etc/mysql/mariadb.conf.d
+nano 50-server.cnf
+comment out with # any reference to innodb in mariad config file and troubleshoot systemctl start mariadb